 “Don’t make me read your mind / You should know me better than that”

 My current hotel room is much larger, China not lacking space the way Tokyo does.
 The residents also don’t enjoy the neat confinement of items, the precise layout required to maximize utility.
 There are extra mirrors and more wood than strictly necessary.
 Outside of this room China sprawls, with more huge buildings going up to demonstrate ability rather than fill need.
-Driving to Ningbo last week we crossed the long bridge that spans the bay to avoid the even longer drive around through Hangzhou that was the only option when I traveled this route frequently by bus in ’06.
+Driving to Ningbo last week we crossed the long bridge that spans the bay, avoiding the even longer drive around its circumference through Hangzhou.
+That longer circle was the only option when I traveled this route frequently by bus in ’06.
 Reaching the far shore, the bay’s south edge, we saw a cluster of towers, maybe thirty, residential and at least twenty floors each.

 “What are those,” someone asked, meaning what is that town, what is that city.

 No one answered.
 A cluster of identical buildings, they were clearly built in a single go.
-There is no town there, on the shore of the bay.
+There was no town nearby, nothing else on the shore of the bay.
 Why so many apartment towers then, and why so tall?
-Because space is not an issue, and size even less.
+Because space is not an issue in China, and size even less.
 There are millions of people within an easy drive, millions more within a few hours, all seeking housing and an opportunity.
 This is China.

 In Tokyo everything is tightly constrained, each building wrapped in between all the others.
 So much so that buildings are often strangely shaped, L’s or T’s or other letters, unable to be squares or circles.